About the Event

 Will sessions be recorded and/or available after the Annual Meeting?

-The presidential address, plenary events, and a selection of special sessions may be audio-recorded and available on the AAR Spotify following the Annual Meeting.
+A selection of professional development session may be audio-recorded and available on the AAR soundcloud following the Annual Meeting.

 Accessibility